In This Article

 2. Find the date on the title page.

-For older 19th century books, there could be an initial publication date listed on the title page.
+For older 19th-century books, an initial publication date could be listed on the title page.
 Find this date and then compare it to the date on the copyright page, which indicates when the book went to print.
-If these dates are the same, the book is likely an early edition.
+The book is likely an early edition if these dates are the same.
 Some old books will include both the initial publication date and that copy’s print date on the title page.

 3. Look for a number sequence.

-Other publishers won’t write explicitly that the book is a first edition, but they will include a numerical system that can offer some hint.
+Other publishers won’t write explicitly that the book is the first edition, but they will include a numerical system that can offer some hint.
 This system started after WWII and can be confusing.
 For a first edition, there might be a line sequence of 1 2 3 4 5 6 7 8 9 10.
-Since one is included in this sequence, it can be assumed that it’s a first edition.
+Since one is included in this sequence, you can assume it’s the first edition.
 A second edition might have a series like 2 3 4 5 6 7 8 9 10.

 4. If there is no date, research the information you find.

 Sometimes antique books don’t list a date on the copyright or title page.
 In this case, you’ll want to use whatever information you have to find the date of print and edition.
 Many old books were signed and dated in pencil by their original owners.
-Use that date as a starting point and then research the book title and publisher online.
+Use that date as a starting point, and then research the book title and publisher online.
 Each publisher has proprietary ways of indicating the edition, so knowing the publisher is the first hurdle.
-Match the cover and dust jackets to what you see online.
-If you find that your copy looks like it could be a first edition, take it took an antique book appraiser for further inspection.
+Next, match the cover and dust jackets to what you see online.
+If your copy looks like it could be the first edition, take it to an antique book appraiser for further inspection.